openCARP-org/FACILE-RS/README.md

 In order to generate metadata or publish software releases using FACILE-RS, it is necessary to create a CodeMeta metadata file for the software (for example using the [CodeMeta generator](https://codemeta.github.io/codemeta-generator/)).

-In addition, if you want to use our preconfigured automated pipelines, your software repository needs to be hosted on a GitLab instance with [Docker runners](https://docs.gitlab.com/runner/) available.
+In addition, if you want to use our preconfigured automated pipelines, your software repository needs to be hosted on GitHub, or on a GitLab instance with [Docker runners](https://docs.gitlab.com/runner/) available.

-It is technically possible to automate the FACILE-RS workflows on other platforms (for example using GitHub actions), but such examples have not been implemented yet.

 ### Installation